 Some of our editors found the CX-3 unduly noisy, but this vehicle class isn’t the place to go if you’re looking for serenity, either.

-The Mazda CX-3 earns points for matching the class-leaders in gas mileage without a higher gear count or a CVT.
-Equipped with AWD, it’s rated 27/32/29 mpg city/highway/combined, tying the comparable HR-V exactly.
+The CX-3 earns points for matching the class-leaders in gas mileage without a higher gear count or a CVT.
+Equipped with all-wheel drive, it’s rated 27/32/29 mpg city/highway/combined, tying the comparable HR-V exactly.
 The Crosstrek also gets an estimated 29 mpg combined, but 1 mpg less in the city and 2 mpg more on the highway.
 With all-wheel drive, the Outlander Sport tops out at 27 mpg combined and the 500X and Renegade at a mere 24 mpg.

 For those keeping score, the front-drive CX-3 rates 29/35/31 mpg, and the Mazda3 hatchback (which is exclusively front-drive) tops out at 30/40/33 mpg.